 Contributed by Amanda from A Dangerous Business.
 Follow her on Instagram to find out what she’s up to

-If you’re looking for a country to visit in Africa that’s tropical, exotic, AND very safe, then you don’t need to look any further than Seychelles.
+If you’re looking for the most stable countries in Africa that are tropical, exotic, AND very safe, then you don’t need to look any further than Seychelles.
 The Seychelles is a group of 115 small islands in the Indian Ocean that are home to just under 100,000 people.
 The islands are the epitome of a tropical paradise, with pristine white sand beaches, warm turquoise water, towering palm trees, and even giant tortoises.

 While the country is often thought of as a honeymoon hot spot, the Seychelles islands are also great for families, groups of friends, and even solo travelers.
 And this is mostly because the islands are laid-back and extremely safe for any kind of traveler.